philwhiles/frettler/README.md

 **UPDATE**: Frettler can now display chord 'fingerings'. ie as an alternative to showing all the occurences of a chords notes on the fret board, frettler can now show a chord as it is meant to be fingered, like a traditional chord diagram.
 Read the section below on regarding 'frettler guitar chord'.
+With the new chord display comes a change to the normal vertical view also - the vertical and chord views not have the notes/interval aligned on the string, rather than in a fret box, making the rendering consistent with a typical chord chart, and easy to read.

 **UPDATE**: Frettler has been extensively updated so that it now displays flats when it should.
 For scales, frettler uses the circle of fifths to determine if a key contains flats or sharps.
 In fact it now has a class called LineOfFifths, which calculates from first principles the major and minor chords in the circle of fifths and the sharps/flats in each.